Krong1997/Set-device-to-TB/README.md

 ACCESS_TOKEN=${TB_ACCESS_TOKEN}
 ```

-3. Run script
+3.Scripts

-Create `output` folder in root directory. un add device script.
+Create `output` folder in root directory.
+Run add device script.
 When script finish, you can see `deviceList.json` in `output` folder
 ```
 npm run init
 ```